UstymUkhman/vite-plugin-glsl/README.md

 ```

 ## Change Log ##

+- Starting from `v1.4.0` `compress` option was renamed to `minify` and now it allows a promise callback.

 - Starting from `v1.3.2` this plugin allows to automatically remove already imported chunks with the `removeDuplicatedImports` option set to `true`.